SS Carl D. Bradley: Legacy and memorial

 Of the 35 crewmen, 33 died in the sinking; 23 were from Rogers City, Michigan, a town with 3,873 residents.
 Twenty-three women were widowed and fifty-three children became fatherless.
-Two Carl D. Bradley wives had children on the way.
-The largest mass funeral service was held at St. Ignatius Catholic Church for nine of the recovered victims.
+Two wives of the crew were pregnant at the time of the disaster.
+A mass funeral service was held at St. Ignatius Catholic Church for nine of the recovered victims.
 Friends and relatives would nearly double the town's population during the funerals and memorial services.
-There was a funeral on every street.
 Rogers City's mayor issued an official proclamation declaring that every November 18 would be dedicated to the memory of the men lost on the ship.
 The Mariner's Church of Detroit, Michigan, offered special prayers for the vessel's sailors.
 Ships at sea dropped anchor at noon for memorial services for those lost on Carl D. Bradley.

 The Detroit News established the "Carl D. Bradley Ship Disaster Fund" and contributed $1,000 to set it up.
 Donations came from across the country, ranging from Michigan Limestone's $10,000 contribution, to collections aboard commercial ships, to individual donations.

 On August 9, 1997, a memorial in Rogers City's Lakeside Park was dedicated to the thirty-three men who lost their lives on Carl D. Bradley and Cedarville.